dilettant/dilettant/readme.md

-# Discussion is about
+# General <find something better later>

-* Planning
+##  Planning
-	* Summer, dates etc
+Summer, dates etc.

-* Discussing workflows
+Let's try to meet up again a couple of times un july [ Johan and Victor ]

+## Workflow <revise and polish later>

+* Try out LibreOffice workflow with templates and databases
+* Check Drupal as an option
+* Check custom option that integrates with Substance?
 *  Github + Markdown
 * Check google Drive
 * Substance!

-* Interim kultur (Employment Cooperatives)
-	* Try out LibreOffice workflow with templates and databases
-	* Check Drupal as an option
-	* Check custom option that integrates with Substance?

-Possibillity of having some web templates for "this is who we are and what we do" Then IK is it's own project.
+* Possibillity of having some web templates for "this is who we are and what we do"?